Struggling with low traffic on your blog?

 - Popular posts in the sidebar…

-I usually add internal links while writing a piece of content or when proof-reading it.
-If you have an editor in your organization, you should train him for adding the internal links while editing content.
+I usually add internal links while writing a piece of content or when proofreading it.
+If you have an editor in your organization, you should train him for adding internal links while editing content.

-Recently, I switched from Yoast SEO free to the paid version and it has a really nice feature called “Yoast internal linking” which recommends the relevant article that one could use it to add within the article.
+Recently, I switched to the Linkwhisper plugin, and it has a really pleasant feature that recommends the relevant article that one could use to add within the article.

-If you plan to add the internal links to a blog with over 200+ blog posts, this plugin will save a lot of time.
-I have talked about this feature in detail earlier and you can read it here.
+If you plan to add the internal links to a blog with over 200+ blog posts, this plugin will save a lot of time

 Low incoming links

-- Add your site in the site audit feature of SEMRUSH Dashboard
+- Add your site to the site audit feature of Semrush Dashboard

 - Run a complete site audit (the trial version also lets you do that)